This Remote Island Getaway is the Maritimes’ Best-Kept Secret

-Never heard of the Magdalen Islands?
+Never heard of the Magdalen Islands—known in French as Les Îles de la Madeleine?
 You’re not alone.
-And yet, that’s one of the reasons this isolated archipelago smack in the middle of the Gulf of St. Lawrence makes the perfect getaway.
+And yet, that’s one of the reasons this isolated archipelago smack in the middle of the Gulf of St. Lawrence makes the perfect summer getaway.

 Across these 12 islands (one of which is completely uninhabited), you’ll find endless stretches of white sand beach and red sandstone cliffs dotted with vibrantly painted houses.
 The 12,500 inhabitants—who refer to themselves as “Madelinots”—are justifiably proud of both their fascinating ancestry and hearty cuisine.
 That the Magdalen Islands remain the Maritimes’ best-kept secret is testament to their tiny footprint (measuring just over 200 square kilometres) and relatively remote location.
 Although they’re part of Quebec (roughly a two-hour flight from Montreal), they’re actually closer to Prince Edward Island and Nova Scotia, yet still a five-hour ferry ride from the former.
-Visitors who make the trek during tourist season (the beginning of June to the end of September) will be richly rewarded, particularly if they give this list of things to do in the Magdalen Islands top priority.
+Visitors who make the trek during tourist season (the beginning of June to the end of September) will be richly rewarded, particularly if they give this roundup of unforgettable Magdalen Islands experiences top priority.

 An estimated 500 vessels sank in the waters surrounding the Magdalen Islands during the 18th and 19th centuries—a sobering stat with implications felt to this day, as almost every Madelinot is a descendant of a shipwreck survivor.
 Lighthouses have remained crucial to the identity of the islands, and understandably so.
 There are six working lighthouses tourists can visit, each one easily accessible.
 Our nomination for the most picture-perfect lighthouse goes to the Borgot Lighthouse, located on Étang du Nord.
 This Instagram-worthy red-and-white structure may be a modern-day replica of the 1874 original, but that doesn’t make it any less awe-inspiring.